Minn2018/FrontEndLearning/README.md

 # FrontEndLearning

-This is the first time I've enterd GitHub.
+This is the first time I've entered GitHub.